oscarkremer/mentor-optimization/README.md

 See: `Makefile` to know other commands.

-## Machine Learning Project
+## Artificial Intelligence Project

 ==============================

-Pipeline to generate trajectories for robot mentor using artificial intelligence algorithms
+Pipeline to generate trajectories for Mentor didactic robot using artificial intelligence optimization algorithms

 ## Project Organization